Icinga/icinga-kubernetes/doc/02-Installation.md.d/From-Source.md

-# Installing Icinga Kubernetes from Source
+# Installing Icinga for Kubernetes from Source

 ## Using `go install`